Andrew6rant/Stratum/README.md

 # Stratum

 Minecraft mod that adds stone layers to the world generation.
-For Fabric 1.17.
+Delayed until 1.18 stable release